vivianngo97/Punctuation_Transcription/README.md

 - [Examples](#Examples)
 - [Test it out!](#Test-it-out)
 # Overview
 Punctuations help to improve comprehension and readability.
 In this repo, I build a Bidirectional RNN model to automatically restore puncutation marks in unpunctuated text.

-The code in this repo can be used to train a new model. [__functions.py__](https://github.com/vivianngo97/Punctuation_Transcription/blob/master/functions.py) includes the __Punc_data__ object which can be used to build and configure a model, given a list of nltk corpora.

-This repo also contains code that can be used to experiment with a trained example model.
-This model restores the following punctuations: [,.?!] and was trained on the Brown corpus and the Gutenberg corpus, consisting of a total of 3313299 words and 105804 chunks.
+The example model in this repo restores the following punctuations: [,.?!] and was trained on the Brown corpus and the Gutenberg corpus, consisting of a total of 3313299 words and 105804 chunks.

+This repo contains code that can be used to test a trained example model as well as code to train a new model.
+Please see [Test it out!](#Test-it-out) for more details.

 # Data Preprocessing
 These are the data preprocessing steps: